 The majority of our students go onto careers working at zoos, kennels or onto veterinary courses at university.

-This qualification is a two year, full-time course that specialises in the animal management sector.
+This qualification is a two year, full-time programme that specialises in the animal management sector.
 It is designed for students who wish to focus their studies on this sector, with a firm intention of progressing to employment in one of the wide variety of roles available.

-As well as direct entry to employment, this qualification will prepare students for higher study of a specialist degree or HND.
-This route gives students the opportunity to enter the sector at a higher level, or in a more specialist role.
+As well as direct entry to employment, this qualification will prepare students for higher study of a specialist degree or HNC/D. This route gives students the opportunity to enter the sector at a higher level, or in a more specialist role.

 Check out the quick facts below or watch the video to find out more about the course.

 The Pearson BTEC HNC in Animal Management provides a specialist work-related programme of study that covers the key knowledge, understanding and practical skills required in the animal management sector and also offers specialist emphasis through the choice of specialist units.

 Alongside your classroom based sessions, you will also take part in enrichment opportunities.
 These may include activities at college, such as pond dipping, setting up bug hotels or maintaining the hedgehog hotels that have been established around City Campus.
 There will also be opportunities that take place further afield, for instance day trips to Yorkshire Wildlife Park or Heeley City Farm.

 Student who successfully complete this course may progress into the second year of study so they can top-up to the HND in Animal Management.

 Choosing a career path when you've only just left school can seem like a daunting prospect, but our Careers Advice Team are on hand to offer you the best impartial careers guidance going.